um-grex/grex-docs/content/english/software/containers.md

 Similarly to Singularity, you will need to bind mount the required data directories for accessing data outside the container.
 The same best practices mentioned above for Singularity (pulling containers beforehand, controlling the cache location) equally apply for the Apptainer.
 The environment variables for Apptainer should be usinge APPTAINER_ instead of SINGULARITY_ prefixes.

-## (Advanced) Using Podman from SBEnv on Grex
+## Using Podman from SBEnv on Grex
 ---

-We provide [Podman](https://podman.io/) modules as part of the default Grex environment.
-Podman is meant to be used only by experienced users for jobs that cannot be executed as regular binaries, or through Singularity.
+[Podman](https://podman.io/) modules re now provided under the default Grex SBEnv environment.
+On Grex, Podman is configured as _rootless_.

-Under no circumstances, users are allowed to use Podman to run services (inclunding and not limited to databases, and network services).
-Ignoring this policy will result in the forced termination of the job.
+Podman is meant to be used by experienced users for jobs that cannot be executed as regular binaries, or through Singularity due to OCI requirements.

-Due to the nature of container runtime environment, we strive to update Podman regularly, so the installed version is usually the latest one.
+Grex is an HPC systems, so it is expected that users would be using Podman to run comopute jobs rather than persistent services (inclunding and not limited to databases, and network services).

-On Grex, Podman is configured as _rootless_, and uses _crun_ to actually run the containers.
+Thus Podman jobs and running containers that deemed to be inappropriate for HPC may be terminated without notice.

-Users can load the module and get some infomration using the following commmand:
+Access to the Podman runtime is throigh a module.
+Due to the nature of container runtime environment, we strive to update Podman regularly, so in most cased, the latest installed version must be used:

 {{< highlight bash >}}
 module load podman